tttapa/py-build-cmake/docs/Cross-compilation.md

 ### Caveats

-Note that `py-build-cmake` does not check the Python version, im ABI when cross-compiling, so make sure that your CMakeLists.txt scripts find the correct Python installation (on that matches the version, implementation, ABI, operating system and architecture specified in the `py-build-cmake.cross.toml` file),
+Note that `py-build-cmake` does not check the Python version when cross-compiling, so make sure that your CMakeLists.txt scripts find the correct Python installation (on that matches the version, implementation, ABI, operating system and architecture specified in the `py-build-cmake.cross.toml` file),